 The premise behind the law of correspondence is that our lives are created by the subconscious patterns we repeat every single day, and these patterns either serve us or hold us back, Wilder says.
 Activate this law by becoming aware of your own patterns, which are often passed down via family ties, and then consciously taking action steps to break them.

 “This is essentially the law of vibration in action,” Wilder says.
 “Many people get scared by the notion that bad thoughts or low vibrations can somehow destroy their life because they’re unaware.
 The law is not a punishment, but a very clear mirror of our self-worth and mind-set.
 You’re surrounded by the outcome of decisions you’ve made in the past and are fully capable of making other decisions and attracting a different set of circumstances in the present and future.”

-At any point in time, you can change your outlook and mindset, and in so doing, change your vibration to start attracting people and things on a similar positive frequency.
+Which is ultimately to say, at any point in time, you can change your outlook and mindset, and in so doing, change your vibration to start attracting people and things on a similar positive frequency.

 5. Law of inspired action

 While the law of attraction is about vibrationally aligning yourself with whatever it is you want, the law of inspired action is about taking—you guessed it—action in order to bring what you want to fruition.
 So, you can certainly create vision boards, but Wilder says taking physical steps to move yourself closer to your vision is much more crucial—even (and perhaps, especially) if you have to push yourself out of your comfort zone to do so.